What is a performance review for employees?

 For many businesses, performance reviews are the most helpful way to share and collect employee feedback.
 But thanks to the uptick in experience-led business and a new understanding of the value of employee experience, new methodologies are emerging.

-In a 360 review, staff members can receive feedback not only from managers, but from peers and junior staff members.
+In a 360 feedback, staff members can receive feedback not only from managers, but from peers and junior staff members.
 They can also review themselves, resulting in a complete – or 360 degree – view of their strengths and opportunities.
+However, this kind of program should only ever be used for development, not to gauge performance.

 Some companies prefer to avoid the formal structure of a performance review and instead share feedback on a continual ad hoc basis.
 This might be a suitable option for very small businesses and new start-ups.
 However, there is a risk that without a formal checkpoint, staff lack clarity on how they’re progressing and what they need to work on.